 Pursuant to the Financial Institutions Act section 8-19 the audit committee's tasks are to:

 The risk committee’s tasks are regulated in the Financial Institutions Act section 13-6(4) and the Financial Institutions Regulations section 13-2.
-The risk committee’s task is to ensure that risk and capital management support the group’s strategic development and goal attainment, and at the same time ensure financial stability and sound asset management.
-The risk committee shall ensure that the group’s management and control arrangements are appropriate to the risk level and volume of the business.
+The risk committee’s task is to contribute to ensuring that risk and capital management support the group’s strategic development and goal attainment, and at the same time ensure financial stability and sound asset management.
+The risk committee shall contribute to ensuring that the group’s management and control arrangements are appropriate to the risk level and volume of the business.